rdubois440/esp32_nunchuck_ble_keyboard/README.md

 ![Full Keyboard Layout](images/keyboard_layout.png)

-Most frequent keys (Enter, Backspace, Space) are entered with a single return to / from zone0 to one of zone4, zone3 or zone1.
+Most frequent keys (Enter, Backspace, Space) are entered with a single return from zone0 to one of zone4, zone3 or zone1 and back.
 Sequence examples